ORelio/Sound-Manager/README.md

 ````
 The `SoundManager` scheme is automatically created on first launch, pointing to:
 ````
-C:\Users\<USER>\AppData\Roaming\SoundManager\Media\
+C:\Users\%USERNAME%\AppData\Roaming\SoundManager\Media\
 ````
 Sound files such as `Startup.wav`, `Shutdown.wav` and so on are placed here.
-Since they are automatically played by the system, the SoundManager app is not required to run once the sound scheme has been set, except if you want to restore the startup/shutdown sounds on Windows 8+ (see below).
+Since they are automatically played by the system, the SoundManager app is not required to run once the sound scheme has been set, except if you want to restore the missing sounds on Windows 8+ (see below).

 SoundManager handles registry differences between Windows versions, such as the balloon sound which [does not play by default](https://winaero.com/blog/fix-windows-plays-no-sound-for-tray-balloon-tips-notifications/) on Windows 7/8 and changes again on Windows 10.